Kill Command in Minecraft Java Edition.

 De-cluttering a busy world is a frequent use-case for the /kill command.
 Large mob farms left untended for too long can require a lot of resources in the long run, potentially leading to system slowdown.

-By changing the specified "item", the /kill command can also be used to delete all spawned entities (blocks and mobs).
-This can be particularly helpful in cases where you have an excessive amount of blocks and/or mobs spawned.
+By changing the specified "item", the /kill command can also be used to delete all dropped blocks or entities.
+This can be particularly helpful in cases where you have an excessive amount of dropped blocks and/or mobs spawned.
 Situations where you have too many spawned items can cause severe lag, and connection issues.

 Radius Command